JAProd/node-api-starter/README.md

 # node-api-starter
-boilerplate for node rest api
+boilerplate for node rest api, based on restify (see http://restify.com/).